Data Science

 What You Will Do

-1. Recognize requirements for data and efficiently collect and organize it
+1. Recognize requirements for data.
+Efficiently collect the required data from a variety of sources and organize it appropriately.

-2. Determine the best way to conduct an analysis for a specific situation and its data and evaluate all aspects of the results
+2. Determine the best method to conduct an analysis for a specified situation and given data.
+Conduct the analysis or analyses and completely evaluate all aspects of the results.

 View Program Outcome Assessment Results